 Cordless tools are all the rage and there’s no doubting their incredible convenience.
-Cordless circular saws like Makita’s 18V X2 Rear-Handle Saw pack a lot more power than those first models did.
+In fact, some of the best cordless circular saws like the Makita 18V X2 Rear-Handle Saw pack a lot more power than most corded saws.
 But not everyone’s on board with the cordless craze when it comes to circular saws.
-In fact, you’ll probably see more corded models than cordless in many areas.
+In fact, you’ll probably see more corded models than cordless ones in many areas.
 Why?
 Reliable power and nearly infinite runtime.
 Choosing the best corded circular saw isn’t always easy, and there’s more to consider than just specs.
 With all those choices, we got together with our Pros to do the testing for you.

 If you follow cordless tools, you’ll know that they rarely stay on the market for more than a year without some sort of update.
 But some of the corded circular saws have been out more than 15 years and are still chewing up wood reliably…provided you, you know, change the blade!
 While not every saw we looked at takes home a top recommendation, each has its place.

 Originally launched before Hitachi changed its name to Metabo HPT, the C7UR/C7URM hit the market at high-speed.
 Literally.